lf-lang/lingua-franca/test/Rust/src/README.md

     - [x] values
     - [ ] missing values at some tags
     - [x] port value is cleaned up at the end of a tag
-    - [x] connections
+    - [ ] connections
-      - [x] `PortConnectionInSelfInChild.lf`: input of self to input of child
+      - [ ] `PortConnectionInSelfInChild.lf`: input of self to input of child
-      - [x] input of self to output of self
+      - [ ] `PortConnectionInSelfOutSelf.lf`: input of self to output of self
-      - [x] output of child to output of self
+      - [ ] `PortConnectionOutChildOutSelf.lf`: output of child to output of self
       - [x] `CompositionWithPorts.lf`: output of child to input of child
     - [ ] mutable inputs
 - [ ] reaction dependency handling